andrewda/frc-livescore/README.md

     - `time` - A template image to match for the time remaining
     - `top` - A template image to match for the top bar
     - `red_teams` - A template image to match for the red teams
-    - `blue_team` - A template image to match for the blue teams
+    - `blue_teams` - A template image to match for the blue teams

 Creates and returns a new Livescore instance with specified options.